yieldnest/yieldnest-vault/docs/vault.md

 Max Vault Architecture
 ---

-The vault architecture seamlessly integrates with DeFi opportunities that return yield in crypto-native base assets.
+The vault architecture seamlessly integrates with restaking opportunities that return yield in crypto-native base assets.
 There are two types of Vault, the deposit Vault and the Strategy.
 YieldNest has planned to launch 5 vaults; ynETH, ynLSD, ynUSD, ynBTC and ynBNB.
 Vaults are 4626 compatible vaults denominated in a major base asset, such as ETH, BTC or USD.
 Users deposit underlying assets into the Vaults and receive share tokens.
 The Vaults are denominated in major base assets, but accept various underlying deriviative assets such as stETH, mETH, oETH, USDS, slisBNB, accordingly.

 ![deposit-vaults](https://hackmd.io/_uploads/SygWtD8k1g.png)